 This November, Arkansas voters will decide two legislature-referred ballot issues and three voter initiative issues that, if approved, will amend the state’s constitution.
 This post covers the legislative referrals, Ballot Issues 1 and 2.
-One caveat is that a lawsuit challenging Issue 1 was filed, the ballot issue disqualified by a judge, and that judge’s ruling appealed.
-1 Still, at the time of this initial publication, given that a State Supreme Court decision is hanging in the balance, there are five ballot issues, including these two referred by the state legislature, to consider.
+One caveat is that a lawsuit challenging Issue 1 was filed, the ballot issue disqualified by a judge, and that judge’s ruling appealed.1 Still, at the time of this initial publication, given that a State Supreme Court decision is hanging in the balance, there are five ballot issues, including these two referred by the state legislature, to consider.

-Update (added September 7, 2016): On Thursday, September 6, 2018, Pulaski County Circuit Judge Mackie Pierce disqualified Ballot Issue 1, stating that it violated the state’s constitution.
+Updates (added September 7 and October 14, 2018): On Thursday, September 6, 2018, Pulaski County Circuit Judge Mackie Pierce disqualified Ballot Issue 1, stating that it violated the state’s constitution.
 In the meantime, voter-initiated ballots have been approved; some were challenged in the courts and one (Ballot Issue 4) then given the green light on October 11, 2018, by the Arkansas State Supreme Court.
 PB Junction plans another post on one or more ballot issues this election season.
 In the meantime, check with Talk Business and the UA Agricultural Extension Service for updates.

 Issue 1 proposes several changes pertaining to civil lawsuits; in short, this complex issue caps dollar amounts (for plaintiffs and attorneys) and makes it easier for the state legislature (General Assembly) to change court rules and proceedings.
 Issue 2 proposes an amendment to require photo identification in order to vote.